GRIS-UdeM/ManuelGRIS/sources/spatgris-man-en.md

 calculations (HRTF can be very demanding in terms of computing power), *SpatGRIS* first calculates a VBAP spatialization over 16 speakers (with the BINAURAL_SPEAKER_SETUP, made invisible in this version) and then transfers the result to HRTF.
-Don\'t worry, even if your speaker setup contains more than 16 speakers, no information is lost in the process.
+Don't worry, even if your speaker setup contains more than 16 speakers, no information is lost in the process.
 BINAURAL modes use the stereo outputs of your choice.
 Both Spans are available in BINAURAL mode.